Compass Point slashes price target on AGNC Investment Corp [AGNC] – find out why.

-AGNC Investment Corp [NASDAQ: AGNC] stock went on an upward path that rose over 0.82% on Monday, amounting to a one-week price increase of more than 2.71%.
+AGNC Investment Corp [NASDAQ: AGNC] closed the trading session at $9.90.
 The company report on March 13, 2024 at 4:01 PM that AGNC Investment Corp.
 Declares Monthly Common Stock Dividend of $0.12 per Common Share for March 2024.

 AGNC Investment Corp.
 (Nasdaq: AGNC) announced today that its Board of Directors has declared a cash dividend of $0.12 per share of common stock for March 2024.
 The dividend is payable on April 9, 2024 to common stockholders of record as of March 29, 2024.